tm-eict/tmwiki/Information_Security/ports.md

 That's why its very important to protect USB ports in a computer, as well as controlling access of individuals.

 ### eSATA ports
-External SATA (Serial AT Attachment) are ports connected to the system's internal SATA bus.
+External SATA (Serial Advanced Technology Attachment) are ports connected to the system's internal SATA bus.
 This bus is a standard for connecting hard drives to the computer system.
 Since they provide direct access to the buses that connect hard drives, they are security concern and might be worth covering up.

 ### Legacy ports
-Serial COM ports, Small Compuiter System Interface (SCSI) and LPT parallel printer ports pose a security risk since they are all capable of handling two-way communications with the system's internal devices
+Serial COM ports, Small Computer System Interface (SCSI) and LPT parallel printer ports pose a security risk since they are all capable of handling two-way communications with the system's internal devices

 ## Tips
 Tips om deze onnozele hoeveelheid van random oude poorten te leren: